 Leather restoration can use a variety of processes depending on the state of the hide, the original finish and the desired goals of the restorer.
 Re-dying, sanding, re-oiling and deep cleaning are all processed that can all be used to restore leather.

-How do I know if my leather items needs to be restored?
+How do I know if my leather items need to be restored?

 Cracking, no longer feeling soft to the touch, signs of dryness, discoloration or premature wear are all signals that your hides need some attention.